 Note: If you think your analytics data looks incorrect, remember to check if you have any filters already applied and clear them by clicking on each filter individually.

 The overview provides the headline metrics for your Turtl Docs such as reads, readers, shares, and average read time.
 A line graph of reads and a bar chart of leads over time provides you with a visual aid to see how your Doc is performing.
 Hover over the graph to view metrics for specific dates.
 You can learn more about what these metrics mean in our metrics guide here.

 Note: users that are logged into Turtl won’t be counted in any of the analytics.
 If you need to test whether your analytics are pulling through as expected, use an incognito tab in your browser.
-Please also allow 15 minutes for your dashboards to update with the most recent data.
+Please also allow up to 5 minutes for your dashboards to update with the most recent data.